Andrewl3295/Andrewl3295.github.io/_posts/2018-11-16-Weekly-Reflection-09.md

 console.log(define (gt size) (triangle size "solid" "green")) }
 ```
 This function will produce a solid green triangle that is adjustable by it's size.
 You could put in the size by doing, gt 20, or gt 50.
 That will give out a green triangle that has a size of 20 or 50 and so forth.
 The relationship between a contract, example, and definitions of my function is that the contract gives out a example of what to put in to create the function.
 Defining gt size, will enable it to produce a green triangle that can change it's size, by typing gt, and a number that you want it to be.
+That is what we learned throughout the week.